knoyerl/Standard-Hello-World-/README.md

 * Helpful notes and rules
 * etc...

 There are lots of useful cheatsheets out there for markdown syntax.
-Check [this](https://github.com/knoyerl/Standard-Hello-World-/tree/feature/brad) one out, for example.
+Check [this](https://github.com/knoyerl/Standard-Hello-World-/tree/feature/brad) one out.